 The problem is, for nuclear fusions, you need enormous temperature and pressure, and creating enormous temperature and pressure requires a lot of energy.
 So far, there are no working reactors that capture more energy than is required to make the reactions happen.
 It is being worked on, and is technically solvable, but we are just not there yet.

 Bio fuels are using solar energy to directly produce store energy such as sugars or alcohol.
-The problem is you need water and time as well as the solar energy, and unless you use prime farming land, solar energy and generating hydrogen is more efficient.
+The problem is you need water, and time, as well as the solar energy, and unless you use prime farming land for production, solar energy and generating hydrogen is more efficient.

 Tidal and Geothermal both work only in specific locations.
 I could be wrong, but I see them as potentially cost effective contributions to the electrical grid, but their role is more determined by the specific geography and availability than the desires of governments or energy companies.
 This makes them great in some places, but difficult to scale to provide a large percentage of energy requirements.